-If these milestones have been met, GSNR would then move into the construction phase of the project.
+If these milestones have been met, GSNR would then move into the implementation phase of the project.
+The timeframe for implementation will depend upon a number of factors, including market conditions and status of development for the emerging domestic sustainable product and service sectors this project is intended to support.
 At this time, there is not an established commencement date for construction and operation of the proposed project.